DJDanl/cpp-docs.pt-br/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O objeto de alocador a ser copiado.
+*à direita* objeto alocador a ser copiado.

 ### <a name="remarks"></a>Comentários